jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 - Forwarding logs to the Log Analytics workspace
 - Using Key Vault for secret retrieval (if configured)
 - Participating in policy‑driven monitoring and compliance
+- Inheriting the same security baselines and policy assignments as Azure-native resources

 This ensures hybrid assets follow the same operational model as Azure‑native resources.